Lodrus/starfinder-the-deep-black/notes/session.2022.08.09.md

 ---

 We cleaned up the remaining bots.
 There were a couple more bots guarding [[npc.ri-es]]' cell.
-We promotoed Yellen to Head Administrator, granting her system access enough to shutdown the guard bots and kill power to the entire base.
+We promotoed [[npc.yellen]] to Head Administrator, granting her system access enough to shutdown the guard bots and kill power to the entire base.

 During the outage, the eastern security fence was breached.
 We hooked [[npc.vira]] into the local radio comms as we headed to the east gate.
 She informed us that [[npc.hank]] was shot, seemingly by Dip, who then flew off in the only remaining drop ship.
 We're pretty sure that Charlene is a shape shifter and is the real perp.
 Shit.